mat-tso/Thread_safe_stream/README.md

 Use the cmake build system.

-    # Create a build folder to avoid messing with the src files.
+    # Move in the build folder to avoid messing up with the src files.
-    mkdir build && cd build
+    cd build
     # Generate makefiles and build your executables.
     cmake .. && make
     # Check that all tests are passed.